jcqgodmalin/jParallax.js/README.md

 | *data-height* | number | auto | No |
 | *data-speed* | float | 8 | No |

-**NOTE:** When `speed` is set to 0, the background will become fix.
+**NOTE:** When `speed` is set to 0, the background will become fixed.
 If 1, It will just scroll with the same speed.

 # License
 MIT License